ibm-cloud-docs/openwhisk/prep.md

    ```
    {: pre}

-   If you pin the action to a fixed runtime it won't be changed and doesn't receive security fixes.
+   If you pin the action to a fixed runtime, it cannot change or receive security fixes.
    {: note}

 ### Create a Golang action made up of multiple packages
 {: #prep_go_multi_packages}

-You can create a action, which is comprised of multiple Go packages.
-Each package must have a `go.mod` file.
+You can create an action that includes multiple Go packages.
+Each package must include a `go.mod` file.
 {: shortdesc}

   ```